xLynxiummcx/newb-insanity/README.md

-# Newb X Legacy
+# Newb INSANITY

-**Newb X Legacy** is a RenderDragon successor to the legacy GLSL shader, [Newb Shader](https://github.com/devendrn/newb-shader-mcbe).
+**Newb INSANITY** is a Enhanced version of newb legacy, [Newb Shader](https://github.com/devendrn/newb-shader-mcbe).
 It is an enhanced vanilla shader that focuses on being lightweight and having soft aesthetics.
 It supports Minecraft Bedrock 1.20 (Windows/Android/*iOS).

 > [!WARNING]
 > This is an experimental repository, breaking changes are made often.